tsahara/r7rs/content/prog.md

 \ide{let-values}, \ide{let*-values}, \ide{let-syntax}, \ide{letrec-syntax},
 \ide{parameterize}, \ide{guard}, or \ide{case-lambda}).
 Note that
 such a body might not be apparent until after expansion of other syntax.
-Such definitions are known as _internal definitions_\mainindex{internal definition} as opposed to the global definitions described above.
+Such definitions are known as _internal definitions_ as opposed to the global definitions described above.
 The variables defined by internal definitions are local to the
 \hyper{body}.
 That is, \hyper{variable} is bound rather than assigned, and the region of the binding is the entire \hyper{body}.
 For example,